 God always makes a distinction between His people and the non-Christian.
 We cannot emphasize this distinction too strongly.
 God will translate the Christian to heaven at the Rapture.
 God will leave non-Christians on earth to go into the Day of the Lord.

-The children of the Light have knowledge about the coming dark day.
+The children of the Light know about the coming dark day.
 They are in the light about God’s purpose.